by Bart McNeil

 I have a vague memory of visiting my cousin's house and seeing what I surmised to be a Marx Jeep like those of my friends, and realizing at some point that it was different with a more detailed grill.
 That is really all I remember.
 It is quite possible that my uncle had bought my cousin a Wood Commodities Jeep.

 I know nothing about the Wood Commodities Corporation and it is unlikely that anyone else knows very much either.
 In Richard O'Brien's Collecting Toy Cars and Trucks (Kraus Publications, 1997), Wood Commodities Corporation is listed with three illustrated products.
-Two wooden jeeps are illustrated, one slightly more sophisticated than the other (see photo by Perry R. Eichor, 40K JPEG).
-They appear to be entirely of wood with the exception of the axles and the steering collumn which appear to be nails.
+Two wooden jeeps are illustrated, one slightly more sophisticated than the other.
+They appear to be entirely of wood with the exception of the axles and the steering column which appear to be nails (see Wooden Toy Jeeps).
 The only other product listed is a wooden tank.

 The next listing in O'Brien's book is "Wood Products Corporation" and their product is a steel Jeep very similar to the Marx Jeep, but slightly smaller.
 It is certain that the "Wood Products Corporation" is in fact the Wood Commodities Corporation and the Jeep shown is the Wood Commodities Corporation steel Jeep which we are discussing.